Peck's personal Web site

 The high altar with the 1653 bronze crucifix

 The pulpit, shaped like a chalice, with reliefs showing scenes from the lives of St Stephen and John the Baptist

-The five chapels flanking the altar and main chapel
+The chapels flanking the high altar

 The walls of the choir boast fresco cycles by Filippo Lippi from the mid-15th century showing the lives of St Stephen and John the Baptist, and they let you walk behind the high altar to see them better.